Locking Down Science Gateways with Landlock and Seccomp: Implementation and Testing

-Our prototype Fuka system runs on a virtual machine inside a Dell EMC R740 Poweredge system.
+Our deployment of FukaGateway runs on a virtual machine inside a Dell EMC R740 Poweredge system.
 The CPUs are Intel Xeon Silver 4116 2.1G, 12C/24T.
-Our virtual machine was configured with 60GB, 32 CPU cores, and 4TB of disk.
+Our virtual machine was configured with 60GB of main memory, 32 CPU cores, and 4TB of disk.